daysof47/pioneer-childrens-memorial/src/pages/index.md

   Learning about your ancestors will help you better understand who you are.
 It will create a family bond linking the present to the past, and will build a bridge to the future.
-We invite you to bring your ancestors to life and tell their stories on the <i>Pioneer Children’s Memorial</i> website.
+We invite you to bring your ancestors to life and tell their stories on the Pioneer Children’s Memorial website.
 For more information on how to find them, go to: https://www.familysearch.org/en/
 gallery:
   - alt: Photo of the site
     image: /img/home-gallery-4.jpg